 Just a quick word on Shwedaon Pagoda – Chit will whisk you away to your next stop soon as you meet up so you won’t actually be spending any time there.
 If you haven’t seen it already, then I suggest arriving an hour or two early to give yourself time to explore it on your own.
 It’s a stunning complex of buildings and a must-see in Yangon.

 NOTE: It looks like this Yangon food tour may have changed a bit since I went on this dry run.
 Chit doesn’t look to be its guide anymore and many of the dishes offered are different.
 Nonetheless, it’s still being run by A Chef’s Tour so I have full confidence in this tour.
-You can book it through A Chef’s Tour or Get Your Guide.
-Be sure to check both sites to find the best deal.
+You can book it through A Chef’s Tour.

 Burmese Pork Two Ways and a Side of Vegetables